InnuendoPi/Brautomat32/README.md

 ![Platine](docs/img/Platine21.jpg)

-A board for the ESP32 D1 Mini NodeMCU and ESP8266 D1 mini is available.
+A ciruit board for the ESP32 D1 Mini NodeMCU is available.
 In addition to the screw terminal blocks for the GPIOs, the board also offers a separate connection for the induction hob GGM IDS and three connections for temperature sensors Dallas DS18B20.
 The Gerber file is stored in the Gehaeuse folder.
-The board 2.1 can be operated with both ESP32 and ESP8266 (only D1 mini varaints).
+The board 2.1 can be operated with ESP32 D1 mini varaint only.

 ## 📗 Case